slip-slap/slip-slap.github.io/_posts/2019-12-27-math-basic-category-theory-adjoint.md

 {% include JB/setup %}

-#### Background
+#### Origin
+1. It origins from logic theory, logical connection
-1. The slogan of Saunders Mac Lane's book is **Adjont functors arise everywhere**
+- The slogan of Saunders Mac Lane's book is **Adjont functors arise everywhere**
-2. Adjunctions provide a more general language to describe a lot of constructions we've studied before.
+- Adjunctions provide a more general language to describe a lot of constructions we've studied before.

 #### Definition